2023 NFL OTA News Tracker

 Cleveland Browns

 • Deshaun Watson had multiple deep connections with Marquise Goodwin during a May 31 practice, and OC Alex Van Pelt noted afterward that the coaching staff prioritized creating more explosive plays in the passing game this off-season.
 The Athletic’s Zac Jackson noted that Elijah Moore has been used on short passes that let him create after the catch, and he’s been used in motion and all over the formation.
+Jackson called Moore an “easy pick as an early breakout candidate” based on his performance at OTAs.
 The Browns acquired speedy WRs Moore (4.35-second 40-time) and Goodwin (4.27) and drafted Cedric Tillman with their first pick to play alongside Amari Cooper and Donovan Peoples-Jones.
 Watson is likely to be my most-drafted quarterback at his relatively cheap ADP (84, QB9), and I recently bet over his passing yards total of 3500.5 at FanDuel Sportsbook.
 It’s also not difficult to stack Watson with Moore at his reasonable ADP (97, WR48).
 (June 1)

 • Jerome Ford is working as the top back in the first round of OTA practices with Nick Chubb taking the voluntary workouts off.
 The Browns let Kareem Hunt walk in free agency and they’ve been noticeably quiet at the position this off-season.
 The Athletic’s Zac Jackson wrote that Ford is headed for a much larger role after he “impressed the team’s decision-makers” as a rookie.
+GM Andrew Berry said they were drawn to Ford’s ability in the passing game and that he’ll have opportunities to “showcase those skills on a more extended level.”
 Cleveland could still make a move behind Chubb later in the summer but it looks like the team is currently content with Ford and their RB depth chart for the moment.
 Ford has been one of my favorite final RB picks with his rock-bottom ADP (196, RB60) considering Chubb hasn’t played more than 70% of the snaps in any season and more than 56% just once in five years.
 He also missed seven games in 2020-21 before playing all 17 contests last season.
-(May 25)
+(June 16)

 Pittsburgh Steelers

 • Allen Robinson has worked mostly out of the slot in his first workouts with the Steelers, an area where he’s run at least a third of his routes in four of his last five seasons.
-Robinson has been limited in OTAs by a foot stress fracture he suffered, which cut short his disappointing one and only season with the Rams after Week 11.
+Robinson has been limited in OTAs by a foot stress fracture he suffered, which cut short his disappointing one and only season with the Rams after Week 11, but he returned to 11-on-11 drills in early June.
 A-Rob is merely a final-round pick in best ball drafts for Kenny Pickett stackers, and his biggest impact will be felt as a big target near the goal line after Pickett posted a league-low 1.8% TD rate.
-(May 26)
+(June 7)

 AFC South